alvarojavierortega/food_truck/README.md

 ```bash
 python manage.py runserver 0.0.0.0:5050
 ```
-Then, follow the next steps, go to the folder "frontend" and user the npm commands to run the React application.
+Then, follow the next steps, go to the folder "frontend" and use the npm commands to run the React application.
 You can follow the next commands to run the frontend

 ```bash